Prospects for Heavy WIMP Dark Matter with CTA: the Wino and Higgsino: Conclusions

 \section{Conclusions}

 We have computed the CTA sensitivity in the framework of specific heavy DM candidates in the mass range between 600~GeV and 100~TeV, assuming an Einasto DM density profile peaked at the GC and using the most-up-to-date EFT computation of the annihilation spectrum of the Wino and a Sommerfeld-enhanced tree-level computation of the Higgsino spectrum.
 In this case, CTA has the sensitivity to access to the Wino parameter region in the few tens of TeV mass range, much beyond the thermal mass region, extending further the already strong constraints by H.E.S.S., and to probe the thermal mass and cross section for the Higgsino.
+Accordingly, CTA will open unique discovery space for these DM scenarios.

-The continuum contribution to the Wino and Higgsino spectrum and the endpoint contribution to the Wino spectrum improve significantly the forecast limits on the line annihilation cross section.
-For the case of the Wino it is clear that the endpoint contribution provides an important component of the constrained flux.
+For the Higgsino, we find that the continuum contribution can dominate the line contribution for determining the forecast limits at lower masses (below 2-3 TeV); for the Wino, the inclusion of the endpoint spectrum significantly improves the constraints relative to the case with only the gamma-ray line (as was shown to be the case for H.E.S.S in Ref.~\cite{Rinchiuso:2018ajn}), but adding the continuum contribution does not modify the constraints significantly (see Fig.~\ref{fig:endpointcontribution}).
 Given the impressive reach of CTA, the need to calculate this contribution in the case of the Higgsino is clearly emphasised.

 As expected, the choice of the DM profile plays an important role in the estimation of the sensitivity in the GC.
 While for Wino DM, a broad range of masses are within reach even for DM profiles with kpc-size cores, this is not the case for the Higgsino outside the resonances in the predicted annihilation cross section.